 Can you pair a single AirPod to a different single AirPod?

-Best answer: If you lose a single AirPod, you can purchase a new one from Apple.
-From there, you can pair the new AirPod unit to your existing one.
-However, the replacement must match the generation of your current AirPod.
+Best answer: Yes, if you lose a single AirPod, you can purchase a new one from Apple.
+From there, you can pair the new AirPod unit with your existing one.
+However, the replacement must be the same generation as your current AirPod.

-Yes, you can
+Yes, you can!

 Did you really lose it?

 If that doesn't work, you can think back to the last place you had the AirPods, and maybe you can find the missing one there.
-At the minimum, by backtracking, you might be able to get close enough to the missing AirPod to activate the Find My iPhone feature.
+At the minimum, by backtracking, you might be able to get close enough to the missing AirPod to activate the Find My feature.

 To do this, you must first place both AirPods in the rechargeable case.
 From there, with the case open, check the status light.
 It should flash amber.
 Press and hold the setup button on the back of the case for five seconds.
 The status light should flash white.
-If it still flashes amber, connect the case to power, close the lid, and wait 10 minutes.
+If it still flashes amber, connect the case to power, close the lid, and wait 20 minutes.

 Bryan M. Wolfe has written about technology for over a decade on various websites, including TechRadar, AppAdvice, and many more.
 Before this, he worked in the technology field across different industries, including healthcare and education.
 He’s currently iMore’s lead on all things Mac and macOS, although he also loves covering iPhone, iPad, and Apple Watch.
 Bryan enjoys watching his favorite sports teams, traveling, and driving around his teenage daughter to her latest stage show, audition, or school event in his spare time.
 He also keeps busy walking his black and white cocker spaniel, Izzy, and trying new coffees and liquid grapes.